 - Peel, core and chop apples into ¼-inch cubes.

-- Add chopped apples and all other apple filling ingredients (brown sugar, water, almond flour, cinnamon and salt) into the greased baking pan and stir well until well combined (spread around so that it is in an even layer).
-Set aside while you make the topping.
+- Add chopped apples and all remaining apple filling ingredients (brown sugar, water, cinnamon and salt) into the greased baking pan and give a good mix.

 Topping